OliviaHYY/attnroute-moe/README.md

 ## Citation

-If you use this code, please cite:
+If you use this paper (or this code), please cite:

 ```bibtex
 @misc{yu2026attnroute,